This dry dish chow mein is given a spicy kick thanks to the inclusion of curry paste towards the end of cooking.

 Singapore style chow mein dishes are finished with a spicy curry paste – any of your favourite spicy curry paste brands will suffice, however the most commonly used brand in many Chinese takeaways is ‘Fern’s’ curry paste which is available in both mild and hot flavours.

-If you like this char siu chow mein (Singapore style) recipe, you might be interested in buying my book: The Takeaway Secret (2nd edition) is packed full of over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.
+If you like this char siu chow mein (Singapore style) recipe, you might be interested in buying my book: The Chinese Takeaway Secret is packed full of over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.